OSullivanSean/AutomateMyDinner/README.md

 <h2>Installation Instructions</h2>
 <h4>1.
 Create Database</h4>
+<p>Install mysql on the host machine:
+  <i>sudo apt-get install mysql-server</i>
-<p>Install mysql on the host machine, then run the DDL script to create he database, user and tables.</p>
+  then run the DDL script to create the database, user and tables.</p>
 <h4>2.
 Create Package</h4>
 <p>Run a maven package to create an executable jar.</p>
 <h4>3.
 Run the Application</h4>